FPtje/GLuaFixer/README.md

 - `lint_unusedParameters`: Warn for function parameters that are never used. *NOTE:* Only has effect when `lint_unusedVars` is enabled!
 - `lint_unusedLoopVars`: Warn for loop variables that are never used (`for k,v in ...`). *NOTE:* Only has effect when `lint_unusedVars` is enabled!
 - `lint_ignoreFiles`: Files to ignore when linting.
 You can use glob patterns (e.g. `"*.lua"` or `libraries/*.lua`)
+- `lint_inconsistentVariableStyle`: Whether to warn about inconsistent styles in namning local variables (e.g. lowercase and uppercase variables)

 ## Pretty print options
 These options affect the pretty printing functionality of `glualint`.